6 Sources

 Copy Link

-American Express is acquiring Hyper, an AI expense management startup backed by OpenAI CEO Sam Altman, in a deal expected to close in Q2 2026.
-The acquisition will strengthen AmEx's automation capabilities for commercial clients, bringing AI agents that can categorize expenses, file reports, and handle compliance checks autonomously.
+American Express announced it will acquire Hyper, an AI-focused expense management startup backed by OpenAI CEO Sam Altman.
+The deal, expected to close in Q2 2026, positions AmEx to deploy autonomous AI agents that categorize expenses, file reports, and handle compliance checks automatically, marking a shift from traditional expense software to agentic finance.

-American Express announced Thursday it will acquire Hyper, an expense management startup backed by OpenAI CEO Sam Altman, in a deal that signals how financial firms are racing to embed artificial intelligence into core business software
+American Express announced Thursday it will acquire Hyper, an AI-focused expense management startup backed by OpenAI CEO Sam Altman

 1